vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

-    For channels: When given channel endpoint 1 of a pair, this sets the associated MsgQueue for endpoint 2 of the pair so that calls to `zx_channel_write_mbo()` on endpoint 2 will enqueue messages onto the given MsgQueue with the given key value.
+    For channels: When given channel endpoint 1 of a pair, this sets the associated MsgQueue for endpoint 2 of the pair so that calls to `zx_channel_send()` on endpoint 2 will enqueue messages onto the given MsgQueue with the given key value.
 If the channel had any existing messages queued on it (previously written to endpoint 2 and currently readable from endpoint 1), they are moved onto the given MsgQueue.

     For MBOs: When given an MBO, this sets the associated MsgQueue for the MBO, onto which `zx_cmh_send_reply()` will enqueue the MBO